projectcontour/contour/design/cors-configuration.md

        - Content-Range
      # Whether the server allows sending credentials (cookies for instance) in cross-origin requests.
      allowCredentials: true
      # the amount of time the preflight response will be cached.
-It's expresed in the Go duration format.
+It's expressed in the Go duration format.
 If not supplied, browser default values will apply.
      maxAge: 10m
    routes:
      - conditions: